farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 - **Type Safety**: Generic constraint ensures only aggregate roots can be used
 - **Framework Integration**: Ardalis.Specification provides EF Core implementation out of the box

-**Provider Entities**: Since `Doctor`, `HealthcareEntity`, `Laboratory`, and `ImagingCenter` are not aggregates, they are not accessed through the repository.
-They are queried through query service interfaces (defined in Core) with implementations in Infrastructure.
+**Practitioner Aggregates**: `Doctor`, `HealthcareEntity`, `Laboratory`, and `ImagingCenter` are aggregate roots.
+They can be accessed through the repository pattern, but for read operations, query service interfaces (defined in Core) with implementations in Infrastructure are used for optimized queries.

 ### 2.6 Query Service Interfaces